godatadriven/godatadriven-blog/content/kerberos_kdc_install.md

 Template: article
 Latex:

 This blog is part of the blog series Kerberos and Hadoop and it explains what Kerberos is and how you can set up a Kerberos server.
 This is the first part of the blog series and it is just a 'helper' blog, which explains what Kerberos is and how it can be installed.
-The rest of the series will contain:
+The rest of the series contain:

 - how to set up cross-realm trust between an Active Directory and the KDC server you set up in this blog (<a href="cross-realm-trust-kerberos.html" target="_blank">Setting up cross realm trust between Active Directory and Kerberos KDC</a>)
-- how to usb Kerberos with Cloudera Manager and Hadoop (<a href="kerberos-cloudera-setup.html" target="_blank">Setting up Kerberos authentication for Hadoop with Cloudera Manager</a>)
+- how to use Kerberos with Cloudera Manager and Hadoop (<a href="kerberos-cloudera-setup.html" target="_blank">Setting up Kerberos authentication for Hadoop with Cloudera Manager</a>)

-For these blogs, please check back later....

 ### Background Kerberos